arunsatyarth/OneMiner/README.md

 2. Support mixed GPUs.
 Nvidia and AMD
 3. Easy switch between different configured miners.
 Mine different coins with ease.
 4. Mine on Startup
+5. Automatically restart miner in case of crash or accidental close.
 5. Automatic connection to Wifi.
-Sometimes when network goes and comes back up, wify dosent connect and miner would be stuck.
+Sometimes when network goes and comes back up, wifi dosen't connect and miner would be stuck.
 With this, it would connect automatically
 6. Launching scripts, commands at specifc times,eg: To restart machine at a set time.
 7. Open source. so no fear of hashrate stealing like in Minergate.